dome9/protego-examples/proact/README.md

 ## cloudformation
 we will use Cloudformation template to extract the functions properties.

+In order to scan the functions code the tool will look for the `CodeLocation` property that points to the local path to the function code.
+If the `CodeLocation` key is missing the tool will try to download the code from s3 location.

+### With protego.yml
-The one thing that we **must** get from `protego.yml` is the `CodeLocation` for each function. in addition `protego.yml` will point to the Cloudformation template file.
+The `protego.yml` will point to the Cloudformation template file.

 #### [basic](./cloudformation/basic/protego.yml) :
 ```